haskell/cabal/Cabal/doc/installing-packages.rst

 This command takes the following option:

-.. program:: setup copy
+.. program:: cabal v1-copy

 .. option:: --destdir=path

    Specify the directory under which to place installed files.
 If this is not given, then the root directory is assumed.

-.. _setup-register:
+.. _cabal-register:

-setup register
+cabal register
 --------------

 Register this package with the compiler, i.e. make the modules it